 Getting ready for your Telehealth appointment via ZOOM

 Step 1.
-Register with ZOOM – click here https://zoom.us/signup ( this can be downloaded onto your computer or phone as long as you have a camera and microphone)
+Register with ZOOM – click here ( this can be downloaded onto your computer ) OR downloaded the app via the play store / zoom cloud meetings for your phone ).

 Step 3.
-The ZOOM program is very similar to Skype, as it allows you to share your data, blood glucose readings etc.
+The ZOOM program allows you to share your data, blood glucose readings etc.

 Step 4.
-Prior to your appointment, you will receive an email with a link to the ZOOM website for your appointment, simply click on the link and wait for your doctor to start the meeting (you will be placed into a virtual waiting room, so please allow time if clinician is running a little behind) OR you may receive a personal ID and password to simply type into the JOIN MEETING tab.
+Prior to your appointment, you will receive an email with a link to the ZOOM details for your appointment, simply click on the link and wait for your doctor to start the meeting (you will be placed into a virtual waiting room, so please allow time if clinician is running a little behind) OR you may receive a personal ID and password to simply type into the JOIN MEETING tab.

 After your appointment